 In the top right-hand corner, click “Manage now.”

-This service is for avoiding duplicates as well as help users to add a new Google My Business profile to an existing business if you are opening a new store.
+This service is for avoiding duplicates as well as helping users to add a new Google My Business profile to an existing business if you are opening a new store.

 If your company name is not listed, type the name and select the suggested tip option, which says “Create a business with this name,” or directly go to the “Add your business to Google” option in blue letters.